bonny2016/RL-ESB/README.md

 ## 🙏 Acknowledgments

-- Built with PyTorch and NumPy
+- Built with PyTorch for deep learning and GPU acceleration
-- Inspired by advances in deep reinforcement learning for transportation
+- Inspired by advances in deep reinforcement learning for transportation optimization
+- Algorithm implementations based on seminal papers in RL
-- Thanks to the open-source RL community
+- Thanks to the open-source RL community for foundational work
+- Multi-algorithm comparison methodology for comprehensive evaluation